resotto/goilerplate/README.md

 ## Dependency Injection

-In Goilerplate, manual DI is used.
+**In Goilerplate, dependencies are injected manually.**

-- NOTICE: DI tool will be acceptable.
+- NOTICE: If other DI tool in Go doesn't become some kind of application framework, it will also be acceptable.

-There are two ways of manual DI:
+There are two ways of passing dependencies:

 - with positional arguments
 - with keyword arguments